-The IMF offers hands-on, policy-oriented training in economics, finance, and related operational fields for country officials of member countries.
-The IMF's training program aims to strengthen the ability of country officials to analyze economic developments and thereby improve the formulation and implementation of effective policies and the quality of the country's policy dialogue with the IMF.
+Seven regional training centers (RTCs) and programs (RTPs) offer hands-on, policy-oriented training in macroeconomics, finance, and related operational fields for country officials to assist them in their capacity development efforts.
+Key objectives include strengthening the formulation and implementation of sound policies and the quality of the country's policy dialogue with the IMF.

 The Joint Partnership for Africa (JPA) was established in 2010, in collaboration with the African Development Bank (AfDB).
-The JPA aims at enhancing capacity building of sub-Saharan African officials through courses and seminars in macroeconomic management held in Tunis and other venues in sub-Saharan Africa.
+The JPA aims at enhancing capacity building of sub-Saharan African officials through training in macroeconomic management held in Tunis and other venues in sub-Saharan Africa.

 Asia and Pacific

 The IMF-Singapore Regional Training Institute (STI) was established in Singapore in 1998 as a joint initiative of the IMF and the Government of Singapore.
-The mission of the STI is to enhance the economic and policymaking capacity of countries in the Asia-Pacific region.
-To that end, the STI provides training in the formulation and implementation of macroeconomic and financial policies to government officials through courses and seminars held in Singapore and, on occasion, elsewhere in the region.
-Financial support for the STI is provided by Singapore and Japan, with important additional support from the Government of Australia.
+STI’s mission is to enhance the economic and policymaking capacity of countries in the Asia-Pacific region, by providing training in Singapore (and, on occasion, elsewhere) on the formulation and implementation of macroeconomic and financial policies.
+Financial support for the STI is provided by Singapore and Japan, with important additional support from the government of Australia.

 Europe and Central Asia

 The Joint Vienna Institute (JVI) anchors the IMF’s training activities in Europe and Central Asia.
 It is an international organization established in 1992 by the IMF and Austria (represented by the Federal Ministry of Finance and the Oesterreichische Nationalbank).
-Several other international training-providing institutions and organizations belong to the JVI, which thus enables its stakeholders to take full advantage of the synergies and complementarities of a multilateral approach to training.
-Partly in response to increased demand for IMF training related to the crisis of 2007–08, the IMF and Austria agreed in April 2010 to expand training at the JVI to offer more advanced courses and to open selected courses to a broader audience.
-Financial support for the JVI is primarily provided by Austria and the IMF.
+Several other international institutions and organizations also belong to and provide training through the JVI, enabling its stakeholders to take full advantage of the synergies and complementarities of a multilateral approach to training.
+Financial support for the JVI is mainly provided through the primary members, Austria and the IMF.

-The IMF-Middle East Center for Economics and Finance (CEF) is hosted and funded by Kuwait and started operations in March 2011.
-It organizes courses for officials from Arab League member countries.
-The primary purpose of the CEF is to strengthen the skills of officials in economic analysis and diagnosis, and in formulating and implementing effective economic and financial policies.
-The IMF is the principal training provider for the CEF in the area of macroeconomic management.
-Training outside the core areas of expertise of the IMF is delivered by other organizations, such as the Organization for Economic Cooperation and Development, the World Bank, and the World Trade Organization.
-There is also an agreement for some training activities to be conducted jointly by the CEF and the Arab Monetary Fund in Abu Dhabi.
+The IMF-Middle East Center for Economics and Finance (CEF) started operations in 2011.
+It is hosted and fully funded by Kuwait.
+The CEF organizes courses for officials from Arab League member countries to strengthen their economic and policymaking capacity.
+The IMF is the principal training provider for the CEF in the area of macroeconomic and financial management.
+Training outside the core areas of expertise of the IMF is delivered by organizations such as the Organization for Economic Cooperation and Development, the World Bank, and the World Trade Organization.
+As part of CEF’s outreach in the region, the IMF-CEF has also partnered with the Arab Monetary Fund to conduct training activities in Abu Dhabi.

 The Joint Regional Training Center for Latin America (Brazil Training Center, BTC) was originally established in 2001 as an agreement between the IMF Institute and the Brazilian government.
-Currently, the center operates with Brazil’s central bank (through UniBacen, the central bank corporate university).Officials from Latin America participate in the center’s activities which are jointly arranged by UniBacen and the IMF.
-The center also serves as a platform to disseminate Fund and country policy experiences and challenges.
+The center hosts training on macroeconomic, fiscal and financial management, and statistics for Latin American officials.
+Currently a joint venture with Brazil’s central bank (through its training arm, UniBacen), the center also serves as a platform to disseminate IMF and country policy experiences and challenges.